 - 1. Connect one end of the Ethernet cable to the network connection port on the printer. - 2.
-Connect the other end to a network port.
+Connect the other end to a network port. - 3.
+Follow the instructions in the QuickInstaller to complete the installation.

 Plug in and Power On the Printer